 Integration of systems across multiple business units improves customer experience, increases efficiency and promotes revenue growth

-Neenah is recognized as a leading global specialty materials company.
+Neenah is recognized as a premium paper and packaging manufacturer.
 Neenah’s key products and markets include advanced filtration media, specialized performance substrates used for tapes, labels and other products, and premium printing and packaging papers.
 Their products are sold in over 80 countries worldwide.

 With multiple businesses selling products that vary tremendously across many different websites, Neenah’s web presence has become fragmented.

 Internally, Neenah struggled with aging websites that were developed with multiple content management systems.
 In addition, the many disconnected systems in place require human intervention--including multiple steps and manual calculations–to execute basic tasks.
 Neenah also needed to be able to manage promotions and cross-selling opportunities more easily, as well as maintain user profiles and track orders more efficiently.

 Externally, Neenah’s customers wanted an easier way to navigate the company’s many product offerings.
 They also wanted to complete transactions–including placing orders, selecting shipping options, paying for orders and tracking them–without contacting customer service.